If you’re a computer security professional, the question is always there – lurking in the background: Is your security perimeter safe?

 A fundamental goal in the field of DF is ensuring that evidence is forensically sound – something that isn’t as easy as it may seem.
-Investigators must identify ways of duplicating or preserving evidence while ensuring the process itself has not inherently changed the data.
+Threat intelligence analysts must identify ways of duplicating or preserving evidence while ensuring the process itself has not inherently changed the data.
 The data must be in its most original form.
 As pointed out in this piece by Blaine Stephens of interworks, without integrity, evidence loses its value and admissibility in a court of law.

 Likewise, data needs accurate time stamps.
 An accurate timeline demonstrates who did what, and when; but in digital data, time stamps may be absent – and where they exist, they can be spoofed.
 Reconstructing the timeline is complex – in fact, the process is complex enough to require application of machine learning techniques.

 Repeatability is another challenge.
 To be able to state conclusively that Action A caused Result B, the concept of repeatability must be introduced – something that is difficult to obtain.